 After funding was confirmed at the beginning of 2019, work began to appoint a design team which would lead the development of designs for each element of the Connecting Pomeroy project.

-August and September 2020 will see planning applications being made, and subject to approvals, actual construction work should begin by Spring 2021.
+November 2020 should see planning applications being made, and subject to approvals, actual construction work should begin by late Spring 2021.

 Like to know more?